Huertas97/TREC_COVID_sentence_transformers/README.md

 <a id="2">[2]</a>
 Nguyen, V., Rybinsk, M., Karimi, S., & Xing, Z. (2020).
 Searching Scientific Literature for Answers on COVID-19 Questions.

+<a id="3">[3]</a>
+Reimers, N., & Gurevych, I. (2019).
+Sentence-bert: Sentence embeddings using siamese bert-networks. arXiv:1908.10084 [cs].
+Recuperado de http://arxiv.org/abs/1908.10084

+<a id="4">[4</a>
+Buckley, C., & Voorhees, E. M. (2004).
+Retrieval evaluation with incomplete information.
+Proceedings of the 27th Annual International Conference on Research and Development in Information Retrieval  - SIGIR ’04, 25.
+Sheffield, United Kingdom: ACM Press. doi: 10.1145/1008992.1009000